 IALA updates

-Assessment/evaluate
+Assessment

 It is recommended that recurrent training is being assessed and evaluated by qualified personnel.
 These should assure that the VTS operator meets the level of performance determined by the VTS Authority during the recurrent training.
 VTS operators not meeting these standards should undergo the programme determined by the VTS authority.
 If performances are poor the VTS Authority may conduct a gap analysis that leads to updating training.
 Complete results of the training records should be included in the VTS certification log.

+4.1.6 Process evaluation

 Adaptation training (something has changed)